nddao/IBM-Db2-zOS-samples/Files/README.md

 	* SLEEP     : REXX function to wait x seconds.

-### 4. SGLWLOAD :
+### 4. SGLWLOAD
 	LOAD modules for the GLW workload.

-### 5. SGLWMLIB :
+### 5. SGLWMLIB
 	Library for the GLW workload to display error messages.

+### 6. SGLWSAMP
-6. SGLWSAMP : sample JCL to run the workload.
+	Sample JCL to run the workload.
 These JCLs are copied to SGLWCFG  then customized for the running environment.
 For description, please see SGLWCFG section above.

+### 7. SGLWSLIB
-7. SGLWSLIB : library for the GLW workload.
+	Library for the GLW workload.

+### 8. SGLWSRCC
-8. SGLWSRCC : DDL to create stored procedures ( in C language )used by the GLW workload.
+	DDL to create stored procedures ( in C language )used by the GLW workload.

+### 9. SGLWSRCN
-9. SGLWSRCN : DDL to create stored procedures ( Native stored procedure ) used by the GLW workload.
+	DDL to create stored procedures ( Native stored procedure ) used by the GLW workload.

+### 10. SGLWTABD
-10. SGLWTABD: DDL to load some data into tables of the GLW workload.
+	DDL to load some data into tables of the GLW workload.